 One of the first things to consider when designing an online bookstore is that there are similar physical entities [actual bookstores] present around us.
-By providing an online medium to buy the product, we are not only obliged to make it easier for the buyer but we are also expected to provide a very interactive and unique experience which might not beat the feeling of actually holding a book in their hands, but would come pretty close to it.
+By providing an online medium to buy the product. we not only obliged to make it easier for the buyer but also expected to provide a very interactive and unique experience which might not beat the feeling of actually holding a book in their hands, but would come pretty close to it.
 Don’t you just hate it when you are browsing a bookstore online and you click on a book you like and it doesn’t give you any information besides the title and an author?

 The Structure And Flow Of An Online Bookstore

 Design Elements – Visual, Functional, Interactive And Updates

 Visual – Creativity unleashed and ideas set free here.
 If a store is small and boutique, getting creative with the layout and navigation stand out would a great idea.
 If the store is huge and has scores of products, a minimal design, visually speaking is the best choice.
 When I say visually minimal design, I don’t mean a stunning artsy design floating amidst white space.
 I refer to a clean and structured design with repetitive use of similar design elements that create an illusion of minimalism without making the design appear cluttered.

 Functional – As easy as picking a book off the shelf and sliding it back in, an online bookstore’s functionality is what will make or break it.
 The real world “Stacks” beautifully translated the online “Grids”.
 A grid-based design for display and browsing is perfect for the intricacies of an online book store because it maximizes space and creates the illusion of books lined up next to each other, the way we used it.